lab596/civiform/Getting-started.md

 ## What's next?

-Check out our [Technical contribution guide](https://github.com/seattle-uat/civiform/wiki/Technical-contributions) and [Development guide and standards](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards) to get started contributing.
+To learn more about how to make code contributions, head to [Technical contribution guide](https://github.com/seattle-uat/civiform/wiki/Technical-contributions).

+To learn about the CiviForm tech stack and standards, head to [Technology overview](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards) and [Development standards](https://github.com/seattle-uat/civiform/wiki/Development-standards).